ICP-Y2/workshop-week-2-ritikG-urung/README.md

 **3.2.
 Learning Reflection**

 Write a brief note on the results observed while changing the resistor’s resistance in the simulation.
-What about direction of LED connected?
+What about direction of LED connected? from the above experiment , we observed that when we put 1 ohm resistance, the bulb gets damaged. when we put 1kohm resistance, the bulb glow. when we put 1megaOhm resistance, the bulb glow dimmer.
+Hence, it is due to : resistance is inversely proportional to the current.
+That means when resistance increases, the current decreases and when resistance decreases the current increases.

+regarding the direction of LED connected, when the direction changes the led bulb didnot glow

 ```
 ### 4. Simulation 4: Simulating Voltage Divider Circuit